How to Finish a Basement Bathroom: Install and wire the combination exhaust fan & light, wall switches and vent duct.

-The basement bathroom is connected to the central HVAC system by a ceiling vent that was installed by the builder.
-The HVAC vent takes care of heating and cooling, the bathroom did not have a exhaust fan and only a roughed-in light socket in the ceiling as shown:
+The basement bathroom is connected to the central central air conditioning and heating system by a ceiling vent installed by the builder, however the basement bathroom did not have a ventilation fan.
+There was on a very basic light socket and wall switch:

-I replaced the simple light socket with a Broan Elite model QTR100L combination ventilation fan, 100 watt light and 4 wall night light unit.
-I chose this model for the high air flow, quiet operation and lighting options.
+I replaced the ugly ceiling light with a Broan Elite model QTR100L (the newer model is the QTR110L) combination ventilation fan that has 100 watt primary light and 4 watt night light.
+The night light is convenient when night trips to the bathroom and you don’t want to be blinded.
+I chose this model for the high air flow, reasonably quiet operation and lighting options.

 Another view of the Broan bath fan/light combination and the HVAC vent: